 (1) Bridge-Building and Coordinating: both within the scientific community – among scientific associations and across disciplines – and between the scientific and human rights communities; and

 (2) Education and Capacity-Building, within scientific associations and within the human rights community.

 The SSSP’s membership of the Coalition creates multiple opportunities for leadership, engagement and participation in efforts at the intersections of science, technology and human rights.

 - Meetings: The Coalition meets in Washington, DC in January and July.
 These meetings provide an opportunity to learn about and engage in robust discussions about contemporary themes at the intersections of human rights, science and technology (e.g., climate change, water, big data), and to further the Coalition goals through project meetings, workshops, and leadership discussions.
 Meeting information, including video archives, is available here.

 - Projects: The Coalition is focused on getting work done, from building the capacity of human rights organizations to use scientific methods in their research, to developing teaching materials on human rights for STEM curricula, to bringing institutional change within member organizations.
 Current opportunities for involvement are presented on the Coalition website.

-The representatives of the SSSP to the Coalition are Dr. John Dale and TBD, new Executive Officer.
+The representatives of the SSSP to the Coalition are Dr. John Dale and Dr. Elroi J. Windsor.
 You are welcome to join the Coalition as an affiliated individual.
 To do so, please email the Coalition Secretariat.